 Nominations close at least two (2) months before the Award presentation ceremony.

-2017 closing date for submissions is Friday 8 March (Presentation will be 13 July 2017 at IOP)
+2017 closing date for submissions is Friday 5 May (Presentation will be during IOP in July)